GraphStory/neo4j-ios/README.md

 ### Initalization

 To get started, you need to set up a BoltClient with the connection information to your Neo4j instance.
-You could for instance load a JSON into a dictionary, and then pass any values that should overrid the defualts, like this:
+You could for instance load a JSON into a dictionary, and then pass any values that should overrid the defaults, like this:

 ```swift
 let config = ["password": "<passcode>"]